-The Florida Division of Historical Resources finds the attached document complete and sufficient and concurs/ does not concur with the recommendations and findings provided in this cover letter for SHPO/FDHR Project File Number 2017-0726-B Comments: We look forward to continued consultation once find mad (a) also as delacing land a second d and alternate proposed povids represents the least disturbed areas Timothy A. Parsons, Ph.D., Director, and [DATE] of the Timothy A. Parsons, Ph.D., Director, and [DATE] project appea State Historic Preservation Officer , Florida Division of Historical Resources 1/8/2020
+The Florida Division of Historical Resources finds the attached document complete and sufficient and concurs/ does not concur with the recommendations and findings provided in this cover letter for SHPO/FDHR Project File Number 2017-0726-B Comments: We look forward to continued consultation once find mad (a) also as delanista a a a collection d and alternate proposed povids represents the least disturbed areas Timothy A. Parsons, Ph.D., Director, and [DATE] of the Timothy A. Parsons, Ph.D., Director, and [DATE] project appea State Historic Preservation Officer , Florida Division of Historical Resources 1/8/2020